Firstly it is important to understand that the micropigmentation/tattooing process is exactly that a process…

 Q. Is the process painful?

 You own personal compounded anaesthetic cream is applied to the area prior to treatment and during to reduce any discomfort.
-Please call Shereen from Northcote Pharmacies prior to your day so she can talk you thru the use of your numbing cream.
-Her number is (03) 9489 8991 or email email@example.com.
-All numbing and disposable tools are recorded to ensure your safety is our upmost priority.
+Please refer to our page ‘tattoo anaesthetic’ for what you need to do.
+All microblading tools and needles are disposable and recorded to ensure your safety is our upmost priority.

 Q. Should I get my brows waxed/shaped before the procedure?

 Not necessarily… unless i haven’t seen you before and you LOVE your shape of brows when waxed then definitely see to it a couple of days prior to your tattoo.
 In most cases tweezing throughout your tattoo is enough and if there is alot to clean up we can wax prior to your tattoo depending on your skin type.
 In regards to tinting, we always want to tattoo as natural as possible so i recommend to never go more than two shades darker than your natural hair unless you are willing to get regular tints one your tattoo is healed.